Is there any thing more confusing than the difference between WordPress.ORG and WordPress.COM?

 For more detail, WordPress.com offers a longer explanation about the differences

-In my WordPress Workshop, I teach both WordPress.com or WordPress.org, since the control panels are largely the same.
+In my Workshop, I teach both WP.com or WP.org, since the control panels are largely the same.

-If you are leaning toward the self-hosted WordPress.org option, let me suggest signing up with Bluehost, one of the most popular ISPs serving up WordPress today.
+If you are leaning toward the self-hosted WordPress.org option, let me suggest signing up with Bluehost, one of the most popular ISPs serving up it today.

 Bluehost has a hosting package that starts at $5.99 per month and they are offering free domain registration for one year.
 What a bargain.
 Click here to sign up.